-PyObject PyLong_FromString(char str, char pend, int base)
+PyObject PyLong_FromString (char str, char pend, int base)

 Return a new PyLongObject based on the string value in str, which is interpreted according to the radix in base.
 If pend is non-NULL, pend will point to the first character in str which follows the representation of the number.
-If base is 0, the radix will be determined based on the leading characters of str: if str starts with ' 0x' or ' 0X', radix 16 will be used; if str starts with ' 0', radix 8 will be used; otherwise radix 10 will be used.
+If base is 0, the radix will be determined based on the leading characters of str: if str starts with '0x' or '0x', radix 16 will be used; if str starts with '0o' or '00', radix 8 will be used; if str starts with '0o' or '00', radix 8 will be used; if str starts with '0b' or '0B', radix 2 will be used; otherwise radix 10 will be used.
 If base is not 0, it must be between 2 and 36, inclusive.
 Leading spaces are ignored.
 If there are no digits, ValueError will be raised.